TheLINUXPROFI/voltage_divider_arduino_uno/README.md

 R2 = 4,7kOhm = 4700 Ohm (Yellow, purple, red)

 The diode is to to avoid current feedback.
 Diode can handle 6 Ampers.
 I need 6 Ampers for my robot.
-Doíode voltage drop is 0,5 Volts.
+Díode voltage drop is 0,5 Volts.
 The power that the diode has to handle is:

 Power ( in Watts ) = Vf ( in Volts ) * I ( in Ampers )
 Power = 12,8 * 6 --> Power = 76,8 watt